GSA/open-gsa-redesign/_apidocs/perdiem.md

 ### Sensitive API process

-> [!WARNING]
-> The per diem rates results do not contain every city name in the continental US.
+**Warning:** The per diem rates results do not contain every city name in the continental US.
 If you cannot find your city name, search by state and filter by county or by ZIP code.
 Another alternative method is described below.

 ---

 If you often reach the maximum rate limit per hour, try the steps belowing using endpoint 6 in conjuction with endpoint 4 to retrieve rates for a given destination ID.

-1. Submit a query to endpoint 6.
-Example URL: https://api.gsa.gov/travel/perdiem/v2/rates/conus/zipcodes/**2023**
+1. Submit a query to endpoint 6. **Example URL:** https://api.gsa.gov/travel/perdiem/v2/rates/conus/zipcodes/2023
 2. Filter by the ZIP code(s) applicable to you.
   - Example ZIP: **10005**
   - Expected result: